Faraja17/tindog-project/README.md

 ```

 ### Continued development
 I look forward to completing Section 7, and learning Bootstrap at an intermediate level as I finish up my Tindog landing page.
+My learning plan is to first learn more Python, JavaScript, Data Structures and Algorithms, complete a couple of Python and JavaScript projects, and learn React.
+I'll come back to HTML and CSS/Bootstrap once that is accomplished, or perhaps I will take breaks from my learning plan now and then to continue working on this and other HTML and CSS/Bootstrap projects, including the very first website that I built--it still needs a Bootstrap navbar!

 ### Useful resources